-Our ADSs are currently traded on the Nasdaq Global Select Market and the Hong Kong Stock Exchange.
+Our ADSs are currently traded on the Nasdaq Global Select Market and our Class A ordinary shares are currently traded on the Hong Kong Stock Exchange.
 Subject to compliance with U.S. securities law and the terms of the deposit agreement, holders of our Class A ordinary shares may deposit Class A ordinary shares with the depositary in exchange for the issuance of our ADSs.
 Any holder of ADSs may also withdraw the underlying Class A ordinary shares represented by the ADSs pursuant to the terms of the deposit agreement for trading on the Hong Kong Stock Exchange.
 In the event that a substantial number of Class A ordinary shares are deposited with the depositary in exchange for ADSs or vice versa, the liquidity and trading price of our Class A ordinary shares on the Hong Kong Stock Exchange and our ADSs on the Nasdaq Global Select Market may be adversely affected.